top of page

 Fiona found her way into the genre through an ad hoc trip to Bosnia in the first few months

-of the war in 1992.
-There she landed her first job on Clive Gordon's BAFTA award winning
+of the war in 1992 where she landed her first job on Clive Gordon's BAFTA award winning

 feature documentary: The Unforgiving.
 It’s where her passion for exposing human rights issues and bringing stories from areas of conflict to a wider audience began.

-Fiona’s film about honour killing in Pakistan, Licence to Kill, made for the BBC in 2000 helped bring about a change in the law in the country and was awarded a Royal Television Society award for Best International Journalism.
+Fiona’s film about honour killing in Pakistan, Licence to Kill, made for the BBC in 2000 helped bring about a change in the law in the country and won the RTS Award for Best International Journalism.

 bottom of page